epstabler/star/python/README.md

 ## CKY parser for *-CFG

-This is interesting to compare *-extension of more familiar context free grammars.
+It is interesting to compare *-extension of more familiar context free grammars.
 For demo example, type:

 ```
 # python cfgstarckyp.py
 ```
 For VERBOSE output, set ``VERBOSE = True`` in that file.

-Notice the tedious redundancies in the grammar, and the clunky processing required in the parsing code.

 ## CKY parser for *-MG: mgstarckyp.py